-home I index I introductions I e-mail I about this site
+home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, Reepham

-The surviving one of the three Reepham churches is tucked away beind the prominent, prettier Whitwell St Michael, to which it is now joined by a corridor.
-The parish boundary ran along the west wall, and so the tower is tucked neatly against the south side, in the manner of many of the churches of south-east Suffolk - although there, it usually forms the entrance, while here there is a rather awkward porch sandwiched to the west of the tower and to the east of the chancel of St Michael.
+The surviving one of the three Reepham churches is tucked away behind the more prominent and prettier Whitwell church, to which it is now joined by a corridor.
+The parish boundary between Reepham and Whitwell ran along the west wall of the Reepham church's nave, and so the tower is tucked neatly against the south side, in the manner of about thirty other East Anglian churches, although uniquely among them it does not form the main entrance.
+Instead, there is a slightly awkward porch sandwiched between the west wall of the tower and the east wall of the chancel of Whitwell's church.

-Up in the chancel, there are two remarkable relics of the Kerdiston family.
-One is a superb altar tomb to Sir William de Kerdiston (most guides give Sir Roger, but Pevsner is convincing on the matter) where he lies in full armour, a lion at his feet, on a bed of stones.
-The thing is, he looks alive - there is a tension in his arms and legs as if he might leap up at any moment.
-At the base of the tomb are eight weepers, all in 14th century dress and with traces of original colour behind them.
-A couple of them are damaged, but this does not appear to be iconoclasm - or, at least, one of the undamaged figures carries a rosary, which the reformers would have thought pertinent to destroy.
+Reepham's chancel contains one of Norfolk's more memorable 14th Century memorial tombs, for Sir William de Kerdiston.
+He lies in full armour, a lion at his feet, on a bed of cobbles.
+There is a tension in his arms and legs as if he might leap up at any moment.
+At the base of the tomb are eight weepers in 14th Century dress and with traces of original colour behind them.
+A couple of them are damaged, but this is likely due to wear and tear rather than iconoclasm, for one of the undamaged figures carries a rosary which the reformers would have thought pertinent to destroy.
 A hanging lion pendant has done even better to survive the accidents of six hundred years.

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk